Recognition of prior learning policy

 - a mechanism to record how and why decisions to recognise prior informal learning were made

 - a formal mechanism developed by Schools and/or programmes to reflect on the achievements of students who have entered through an RPIL pathway, benchmarked against the achievements of students who have entered through traditional pathways

 Every School should nominate one or more RPL officer to assess RPIL claims.
-Deans of Schools must ensure that staff charged with assessing RPL claims are appropriately qualified to do so, and have received relevant training (e.g. through the Centre for the enhancement of Academic Skills, Teaching, Learning and Employability) as necessary.
+Deans of Schools must ensure that staff charged with assessing RPL claims are appropriately qualified to do so, and have received relevant training (e.g. through the Academic Skills Centre1) as necessary

 Assessment of RPIL

 Different approaches may be taken depending on whether the assessment of RPIL is to consider the suitability of candidates for entry into the first part of a programme or for entry into a programme with advanced standing and with formal recognition of the credit earned though informal/experiential learning.

 Methods of assessing informal learning may include some or all of the following:

 - a practice-based reflective portfolio (which should be submitted electronically)

 - analysis of issues underlying practice and the learning associated with that

 - analysis and evaluation of training undertaken for practice